 Ever since Michael Sullivan took a high school history class, he has been passionate about education.
 After earning his Doctor of Philosophy in Political Science from the University of Wisconsin-Madison, Sullivan taught Global Politics and American National Government at UW-Milwaukee and Milwaukee Area Technical College.
 He then spent two decades working in leadership development and change management for Fortune 100 companies.
-This spring, he returns to academia to teach OCL 7330 Organizational Change Leadership: Theory and Practice.

 On the surface it may seem like a surprising career path; however, all of his roles have been closely tied to education and helping others improve.